 “Running, of course, will make you feel tired but you’ll always feel better than you did before the run.”

-Tiphaine Chan, Regional Head of Compliance and Audit for APAC at a United States communications company, is racing alongside her four-year-old son, George.
+Tiphaine Chan, who works at a United States communications company, is racing alongside her four-year-old son, George.
 They have been doing laps around their neighbourhood in Yuen Long in preparation for the race.

 Fun for the whole family